taylorpwhipp/Assessments/Week-1.md

 #### 6. List some differences between return and console.log in Javascript.
 When would you use one vs the other?

 #### 7. Think back to the intro to Javascript presentation.
 We talked about Javascript being a "Dynamically Typed" language.
-What did this mean abou the way we write Javascript?
+What did this mean about the way we write Javascript?

 // Your Answer